Copenhagen Weather January Averages, Denmark

 Cold is the only way to describe Copenhagen in January.
-This time of the year can be brutally chilly and is the main reason why most tourists decide to visit during other months.
+This time of the year can be perishingly chilly and is the main reason why most tourists decide to visit during other months.
 However, if you must travel during this time of the year, try to go during New Year's as the city is still decorated from the Christmas holiday.
 Just be sure to bring plenty of heavy weather gear to not only guard against the snow and cold, but also the strong northerly winds that can make it feel even colder.

 The average daily temperature of the month is a very cold 0°C (32°F).
-Be sure to bundle up first thing in the morning when the average overnight low is a brutal -2°C (28°F).
+Be sure to bundle up first thing in the morning when the average overnight low is -2°C (28°F).
 Temperatures will not be much warmer in the afternoon hours as the average high will only climb to 2°C (36°F).
 Combined with the wind coming in off the nearby ocean, the wind chill can make it feel much colder.

-With temperatures hovering below and just over the freezing mark, there is plenty of snow during this time of year.
+With temperatures hovering below and just over the freezing mark, Copenhagen experiences plenty of snow during this time of year.
 The average precipitation for the month will amount to a total of 40mm.
 This usually frozen precipitation, will fall over a period of 18 days.
-As a result, much of the month experiences wet and cold conditions.
+As a result, much of the month experiences a combination of wet and cold conditions.